 All of this is the harsh reality of business today and making sure you don’t waste time patenting something immediately.
 Before you do, make sure a product isn’t already patented to save you disappointment later.

 Real-Life Examples of What Could Go Wrong

 You’ll find some real-life tales online of how companies faced disaster because they didn’t patent something in time.
-One particular story came from an SaaS startup that posted a question about patents on Quora.com a couple of years ago.
+One particular story came from a SaaS startup that posted a question about patents on Quora.com a couple of years ago.

-The company had a competitor that filed an earlier patent on similar technology, leading to concerns of future litigation.
+The company had a competitor that filed an earlier patent on the similar technology, leading to concerns of future litigation.
 When an entrepreneur answered the question, the answer was sobering: VC’s look for companies with long-term, competitive advantages.

 Because the above SaaS company didn’t already own a patent, the chances were good a VC wouldn’t provide funding.
 While it depends on one’s business model, having a blocked startup due to patent infringement can lead to unfortunate outcomes.

 Most blocked startups end up having to leave the business space or sell off their technology at a low price.